ALib C++ Library

 9.3 Optimization With Mixed Approach

-It is possible to "optimize" the creation of singletons, when using this module, by providing specializations of dedicated "foreseeable" instantiations of the custom template type that is derived from class Singleton.
+It is possible to "optimize" the creation of singletons when using this module by providing specializations of dedicated "foreseeable" instantiations of the custom template type that is derived from class Singleton.

-As a sample, we stick to the one presented in section 9.1 Use-Cases.
+As a sample, we stick to the one presented in the section 9.1 Use-Cases.
 For all fundamental types and other important, aka "frequently boxed" types, the singleton mechanism of class Singleton is "disabled".
 Hence, if an integral is boxed:

 Box box= 42;

-then the singleton of the VTable object is not created by method Singleton::GetSingleton.
+the singleton of the VTable object is not created by method Singleton::GetSingleton.
 Only for "unknown" types this is done.

 With that, not only the code size of the templated constructor of class Box shrinks, but it is allowed to create global objects of type Box that are initialized with values of such types.